Feminist Republik Creative Facilitator

 Communications & Media Engagement Associate

 Mirabel is from Cameroon.
-She is a communicator and advocate for women’ s leadership and girls’ education.
-She holds a bachelor’s degree in Journalism and Media from the University of Buea, Cameroon.
+She is a communicator and advocate for women’ s rights and girls’ education.
+She holds a Diploma and a Bachelor’s degree in Journalism and Media from the National Polytechnic and the University of Buea Cameroon, respectively.

-Prior to joining Urgent Action Fund -Africa (UAF-Africa) She worked at Community Empowerment Program (CEP-Cameroon) where she led the implementation of programmes that focused on promoting girls’ education and women leadership.
+Prior to joining Urgent Action Fund-Africa, she worked with Media Foundation for West Africa, Ghana and then with Community Empowerment Program Cameroon where she led the implementation of programmes that focused on promoting girls’ education and women leadership.

-Mirabel has managed several communications portfolios including public relations management for KiRette Couture a major fashion brand in Cameroon.
-She later worked as a Communication Officer at Community Initiative for Sustainable Development, an organisation that advocates for the education of teenage mothers.
-She co-produced a radio drama series on education for girls, which was broadcasted across the northwest region of Cameroon for several years.
+Mirabel has managed other communications portfolios including public relations management for KiRette Couture and Communication Officer at Community Initiative for Sustainable Development.
+In 2014, she co-produced a radio drama series on education for girls broadcast on radio stations in the northwest region of Cameroon.

-Mirabel is an alumnus of the Presidential Precinct Virginia within the Mandela Washington Fellowship, a flagship Program of President Obama for young African Leaders.
-She has spoken on several fora about her work on girls’ education and women’s human rights in Cameroon.
+Mirabel is an alumna of the Mandela Washington Fellowship, a flagship Program of President Obama for young African Leaders.
+She has spoken on several global forums on girls’ education and women’s human rights.

-Mirabel is passionate about girls’ education and women’s rights; she produced a television spot- ‘Bridging the Gap’- a call for peace and community cohesion following the protracted political conflicts in Cameroon and co-authored a best-selling anthology entitled ‘The New Woman’.
-Her work was recognised by Global Goodwill Ambassadors, humanitarian category as an advocate for girls and women in Cameroon.
+Mirabel is passionate about girls’ education and women’s rights.
+In 2018 she produced a television spot; ‘Bridging the Gap’ and co-authored a best-selling anthology entitled ‘The New Woman’.

-Mirabel is passionate about family and loves to read, travel, teaching, and appreciate works of art.
+Mirabel is passionate about family and loves to read, travel, and appreciates works of art.

 Solidarity & Support Programme Attaché Francophone